Fee's Finace

 Undergraduate financial support

-We recognise that sometimes our students need a little support.
-At BNU we are proud to be a friendly and inclusive university, offering an impressive package of Funds and bursaries to make sure that students can reach their potential.
-Our Funds and bursaries are financial grants which support specific students and you won’t need to pay anything back.
+At BNU we recognise that sometimes our students need a little extra support.
+We are proud to offer an impressive package of funds and bursaries to make sure that students can reach their full potential.
+Our funds and bursaries are financial grants which support specific students, and you won’t need to pay anything back.
 Find out below if you could be eligible.

-• Access to Financial support including 1 successful application per academic year to the BNU Financial Aid – Emergency Fund and the BNU Financial Aid – Hardship Fund
+• 1 successful application per academic year to BNU Financial Aid – Hardship Fund.

 • A student withdraws from a programme of study.